 |11.||Panasonic GH2||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |14.||Sony ZV-1||Y||stereo / mono||Y||-||micro||2.0||Y||-||Y|

 |15.||Sony RX100 VII||-||stereo / mono||Y||-||micro||2.0||Y||Y||Y|

 |17.||Sony RX100||-||stereo / mono||-||-||micro||2.0||-||-||-|

 It is notable that the RX100 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G10 does not provide wifi capability.

-Both the G10 and the RX100 II have been discontinued, but can regularly be found used on eBay.
+Both the G10 and the RX100 II have been discontinued, but can regularly be found used on ebay.
 The G10 was replaced by the Panasonic G3, while the RX100 II was followed by the Sony RX100 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G10 Manual (free pdf) or the online Sony RX100 II Manual.
+Further information on the features and operation of the G10 and RX100 II can be found, respectively, in the Panasonic G10 Manual (free pdf) or the online Sony RX100 II Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic G10 and the Sony RX100 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.